Proton Arena: Chassis

-Safety features
+Safety

 While freely sold in Malaysia, no stringent third-party safety tests on the Arena were conducted or published publicly in the country.

 In September 2009, the Jumbuck was crash tested by the Australasian New Car Assessment Program (ANCAP).
 The Jumbuck fared poorly, receiving a one-star rating out of five.

 The Jumbuck lacks many of the safety features offered in other modern automobiles, such as airbags and anti-lock brakes.
 The absence of such safety features in an attempt to lower retail pricing is suspected to be one factor for the one-star crash test result.

-Proton Cars Australia has criticised the choice of the Jumbuck for the test, arguing the vehicle is the last of an old platform and is due for a replacement in the middle of 2010, however, production of the Jumbuck finished in 2009.
+Proton Cars Australia has criticised the choice of the Jumbuck for the test, arguing the vehicle is the last of an old platform and was due for a replacement in the middle of 2010, however, production of the Jumbuck finished in 2009.

 The Proton Jumbuck additionally is fitted with either a 175/70R14 (88R) or 185/60R15 (88S) tyre, and a 5.5Jx14 ET40 or 6Jx15 ET40 rim.

 These rims although shared with size in the Wira, and more common small cars like the Mitusbishi Lancer, they are not generally designed to be loaded with heavy weights, with a load rating of only 560 kg per tyre, and a Gross Vehicle Mass of 1,500 kg, the vehicle is running close to its designed limits on axle group loadings, especially when cornering and roll forces are applied to the vehicle.

 The Jumbuck however does carry a spare tyre located under the rear of the load area, in a drop-down cradle that allows ease of access by reaching under the rear passenger step.
 The vehicle has a full-sized spare tyre, meaning regular highway speeds are viable when the vehicle is operated using the spare tyre.